-If you provided a submission on the previous draft FMP this has been fed into this new process.
+If you had provided a submission on the previous draft FMP, it has been fed into this new process.

-As well as having opportunities to contribute to the new draft FMP informally as it’s developed, you will also be able to provide feedback on the new draft FMP once it’s ready.
+As well as having opportunities to contribute to the new draft plan informally while it is being developed, you will also be able to provide feedback on the new draft plan once it’s ready.
 All previous submitters will be contacted again at this point.

 Project Team meets weekly and reports to a Steering Group which sets direction and provides feedback for this work.
 Other subject experts will be brought in when required.
 The project team consists of: